 I wonder if age has an impact on how quickly we perceive time.
 When you're a child there's painstaking countdowns to events such as your birthday, Christmas or Easter, and the days just seem to drag by.
 But when you get a little older no sooner do you ring in the new year when all of a sudden it's Easter before you know it.

-When we came home from Adelaide I had a sudden craving for carrot cake, which I haven’t had in the longest time, usually because I find them overly oily and heavy, so I resolved to turn my gluten free banana cake recipe into a gluten free carrot cake.
+When we came home from Adelaide I had a sudden craving for carrot cake, which I haven't had in the longest time, usually because I find them overly oily and heavy, so I resolved to turn my gluten free banana cake into a gluten free carrot cake recipe.
 And it worked out brilliantly!

-The beauty of this gluten free carrot cake is that it’s so simple to make.
-There’s no need to cream butter and sugar, in fact there’s no butter in this recipe at all.
-All you need is a food processor to first grate the carrots, and then blitz all the ingredients together.
-Of course you could grate the carrots by hand, but since you will have the food processor out anyway why not put it to good use?
+The beauty of this gluten free carrot cake recipe is that it couldn't be easier to make.
+There is no need to cream butter and sugar, in fact, there's no butter in this recipe at all.
+All you need is a food processor to first grate the carrots and then blitz all the ingredients together for this gluten free carrot cake recipe with almond meal to become one of the most delicious cakes you'll ever eat.
+Of course, you could grate the carrots by hand, but since you will have the food processor out anyway why not put it to good use?

-While I was tempted to go with my cinnamon cream cheese frosting, which by the way I think would work brilliantly with this gluten free carrot cake, I went for a lemon cream cheese frosting.
+While I was tempted to go with my cinnamon cream cheese frosting, which by the way I think would work brilliantly with this gluten free carrot cake recipe, I went for a lemon cream cheese frosting.
 I grew up eating carrot cakes with lemon cream cheese frosting, so lemon cream cheese frosting it had to be for me.
-Next time though I will make this with the cinnamon cream cheese frosting because I will definitely be making this cake again.
+Next time though I will make this with the cinnamon cream cheese frosting because I will definitely be making this easy carrot cake recipe again and again.

 - 5 large eggs

 - 250 g almond meal ½ lb or 9 oz, ground almonds